-With winding, narrow, streets, it’s easy to get lost – but that’s no bad thing.
+With winding, narrow streets, it’s easy to get lost – but that’s no bad thing.
 If you wander far enough, you’ll find the more untouched areas, which aren’t brimming with tourists.
 Just make sure you have a detailed map.
 And remember you can’t just ‘hop in a taxi’ back to your hotel, because cars are banned in Venice.

+You’ll be spoilt for choice with beautiful hotels in Venice.
 We stayed in Hotel Metropole, a gorgeous hotel situated right on the canal.
 We’d open our bedroom window to see gondolas gliding along the water below us.
 Just a few minutes from Piazza S. Marco, it’s an ideal location, close to all the key sights.

 The interiors were lavish and exuberant, the perfect embodiment of grandiose venetian architecture and design.
 Brimming with antique furniture but with an elegant feel, you felt a bit like a prince or princess.
 There was also a gorgeous outdoor area, complete with palm trees and jasmines.
 An idyllic spot for an evening cocktail.

 - Hotel Galleria – a small, charming hotel located right on the Grand Canal.

 - Hotel Cipriani – a luxury 5-star hotel with views of Venice Lagoon and Doge’s Palace.

 - Ca’ Bragadin e Carabba – complete with 18th-century Venetian furnishings and luxurious rooms.